Nuclear Energy

 During the 2022 General Assembly, Senator Carroll filed Senate Concurrent Resolution 171, requesting the Legislative Research Commission to examine funding sources and research institutions capable of conducting a feasibility study of advanced nuclear energy technology for electric power generation in the Commonwealth.
 The resolution was adopted in the Senate but not the House.

 For the 2023 session, lawmakers passed, and the Governor has signed, Senate Joint Resolution 79, calling for the formation of the Nuclear Energy Development Working Group to identify barriers in place to the deployment of nuclear power generation, develop recommendations for a permanent nuclear energy commission, consult with impacted stakeholders on what the role of the permanent nuclear energy commission should be.
-KCC is one of over twenty members within this working group.
+KCC was one of over twenty members within this working group.
+The report of that working group may be found here.

 Energy and Environment Cabinet has been researching the latest technology on Advanced Small Modular Reactors (SMRs).
 Whether or not this research will lead to an expansion of this technology in Kentucky remains to be seen.